karthik/ddd/10-morgue.md

 # Morgue

+We have discussed these different aspects of data sharing, we now discuss some approaches to share data.
+A case study on CC0 for data use [@cc0-case-study] state there are three ways CC0 is expressed:

+> And like our licenses, CC0 has the benefit of being expressed in three ways – legal code, a human readable deed, and machine-readable code that allows works distributed under CC0 to be easily found.

+We can apply this template for metadata and context of data:

+1. Human readable (README / methods)
+2. Legal code (code book)
+3. Machine readable (JSON/structured data)

 # possible intro part

 Research discusses how to share data for collaboration and how to format individual datasets [@Ellis2017; @Broman2018; @Arregoitia2018], but these focus on more specific features: how to format the individual data, and how to share data with a collaborator.
 They do not discuss best practices for sharing data or publishing data for wider use.